 There is so much to say about a system that increasingly treats housing as a means to accumulate capital, never as a home.
 A creeping worldview that only understands the value of housing as a commodity, as something to be bought and sold, speculated in, land banked.
 To them, where you live is only a piece of property subject to global markets, real estate whose value is tied to location and status rather than its conditions, the wellbeing or stability of its tenants, its impact on the neighbourhood.
 By this system, boarded up and empty houses with front yards full of weeds are somehow worth more than deeply-loved homes that have witnessed the joy and pain of generations and yield harvests, or seasons of flowers.

 Grenfell represents what Rob Nixon calls spectacular violence, a flaming inferno brought about by this worldview with its austerity, deregulation and crisis.
-But it is founded on the slow violence of day-to-day neglect of the social infrastructure that belongs to all of us as the heritage of earlier struggle.
-The slow violence of disrespect and utter disregard for life shown to the residents of social housing.
+But it is founded on the violence of day-to-day neglect of the social infrastructure that belongs to us, a heritage of earlier struggle.
+The violence of disrespect and utter disregard for life shown to the residents of social housing.
 Ben Okri writes:

 their deaths happened long